ahrjarrett/gho/README.md

+> sass app/assets/sass/screen.scss:app/assets/css/screen.css
+(above command compiles sass)

-> here ghost is setup as an npm dependency for local development with a gulp configuration to manage tasks
+>here ghost is setup as an npm dependency for local development with a gulp configuration to manage tasks

 # get started